Schedule a New AutoPay

 Before processing each AutoPay, LoanPro will run through the following logic to decide if the AutoPay should be processed.

 - Closed date is checked.
 If current date > closed date, then the AutoPay is not processed.
 No further AutoPays are scheduled.
 If the AutoPay is specified to be a recovery payment, then this step will not stop the AutoPay from being processed.

 - Process if Current? setting is checked.
 If Process if Current? is set to No and amount due is <= 0.
 No further AutoPays are scheduled.

 - Amount type (fees due, next due amount, amount past due, P&I past due, static amount) is checked.
 The AutoPay amount is calculated based on the amount type selection.
 If the amount type is set to static amount, no calculation is necessary.

 - Payment amount is checked.
 If payment amount <= 0 the AutoPay is not processed.
 No further AutoPays are scheduled.

 - The convenience fee setting is checked.
 If a convenience fee should be charged, the fee amount is added to the AutoPay amount.

 - The account payoff amount is checked.
 If the payment amount >= the payoff on the account for the apply date of the AutoPay then:

-- If autopay amount exceeds Loan’s payoff amount? setting is checked.
+- If an AutoPay amount exceeds the Loan’s payoff amount, the setting is checked.
 If the setting is Adjust it to match payoff amount, the payment amount will be adjusted to equal the payoff.
-Otherwise, the Autopay will not be processed.
-No further Autopays are scheduled.
+Otherwise, the AutoPay will not be processed.
+No further AutoPays are scheduled.